rai-project/carml/README.md

 ## Recommended Workflow for creating new Tasks (WIP)
 - Add the task name to `TaskIDs.js`.
 Use camelcase for the variable and snakecase for the string
-- Make a new directory in `Outputs` and make:
+- Make a new directory in `Outputs` and create:
   - `testData` subdirectory
+    - `testTaskNameOutput.js`
   - `TaskNameOutput.js`
   - `TaskName.stories.js`
   - `TaskName.scss`